MeiAnd/Group_Project_Network/README.md

     Using Cisco Packet Tracer, we simulated the switches for each department (Management, Secretariat, Study, Production).

     -   The switches were connected to the network to establish communication between the departments.
-    -   We segregated the departments by giving them their own switch witch also allows you to easily expand the network
+    -   We segregated the departments by giving them their own switch witch also allows you to easily expand the network.
 6.  **External server and router setup:**

-    -   The external server was connected to Router 0's port 0/0/1.
+    -   The modem and switch were connected to Router 0's port 0/0/1, being assigned the IP 192.170.1.1.
-    -   We configured the external server with the IP 233.200.100.10.
+    -   The external web server configured with the IP 233.200.100.10 was connected to Router 1's port 0/0/1.
+    -   The cloud in-between made the link between our local network and the web server by going in the cloud's Modem4 interface and going out it's Ethernet6 interface.
+This had to be added in the cloud DSL connection tab.
-    -   Router 0's port 0/0/1 was connected to the router with the IP 223.200.100.1/24 on port 0/0/1 and IP 192.170.1.2 on port 0/0/0.
+    -   Router 1 was linked to the cloud through port 0/0/0 configured with the IP address 192.170.1.2.
-    -   The modem and switch were connected to Router 0's port 0/0/1, with the switch being assigned the IP 192.170.1.1.
+    -   RIP routing was added to the routers.
+192.168.100.0 and 192.170.1.0 for Router 0.
+192.170.1.0 and 223.200.100.0 for Router 1.

 ## Project Presentation